-Each new president and set of officers brought about changes that enhanced us to continue to go forward for the Good of the Legion.
+Each new President and set of officers brought about changes that enhanced us to continue to go forward for The Good of the Legion.
 We continue to attend all the scheduled trainings, district meetings, fall and spring conferences and state conventions.
-Unit 296 proudly presents the following presidents: Anna Johnson, Rosa Scott, Frances “Missie” Cook, Nancy Longshore, Muriel Medlock, Alice Weaver, Cassandra Heath, Frances Muldrew, Cheryl Jackson, Betty Rosser, Cherryland Oby, Kathy Branscomb, Mildred McMickens, Ann Flanagan and currently CarlaThomas.
+Unit 296 proudly presents the following presidents: Anna Johnson, Rosa Scott, Frances “Missie” Cook, Nancy Longshore, Muriel Medlock, Alice Weaver, Cassandra Heath, Frances Muldrew, Cheryl Jackson, Betty Rosser, Cherryland Oby, Kathy Branscomb, Mildred McMickens, Ann Flanagan and currently Carla Thomas.

-In the spirit of service not self, the mission of the American Legion Auxiliary is to support the American Legion and honor the sacrifice of those who serve by enhancing the lives of veterans, military, and their families, both at home and abroad.
+In the spirit of service not self, the mission of the American Legion Auxiliary is to support the American Legion and honor the sacrifice of those who serve by enhancing the lives of Veterans, military, and their families, both at home and abroad.
 For God and Country we advocate for veterans, educate our citizens, mentor youth, and promote patriotism, good citizenship, peace and security.